ray-project/ray/doc/source/serve/configure-serve-deployment.md

 ### Specify parameters through the Serve config file

 In production, we recommend configuring individual deployments through the Serve config file.
+You can change parameter values without modifying your application code.
 Learn more about how to use the Serve Config in the [production guide](serve-in-production-config-file).

 ```yaml
 applications: